Elizabeth Compton

 DIRECTOR

-She has been a member of the Continence Foundation of Australia since 1999 and served on the CFA Physiotherapy Group (Victoria) for 8 years.
-Her interest in neuroscience, trauma and teaching meditation informs and broadens her outlook on Continence prevention and management.
+Celia Bolton has been working as a continence and pelvic health physiotherapist since 1996.
+She is the founding Director of the multidisciplinary private practice Innerstrength Healthcare in Geelong.
+Celia has been a member of the Continence Foundation of Australia since 1999 and served on the CFA Physiotherapy Group (Victoria) committee for eight years.
+Her interest in neuroscience, trauma and teaching meditation informs and broadens her outlook on continence prevention and management.

 Rosemary